 This is a cool decoy you can set next to wherever you think mice might be coming into your house.
 It’s solar powered – Eyes flash and it makes a loud nice that will scare mice.

-You can get these rubber snakes to throw under neath your porch or basement where you think mice might be coming in.
+You can get a rubber snakes to throw underneath your porch or basement where you think mice might be coming in.

 These are some ideas for mice repellent so they stay out of your home before trying to come in at all.
 These ideas have been recommended by lots of rural women over the years who have dealt with mice.

-The great thing about these deterrents is that you can try them and see if they work for you and it’s a very low cost.
+The great thing about these deterrents is that you can try them and see if they work for you.
+It’s also a very low cost.
 You don’t have to spend an arm and a leg for a bunch of traps when you don’t even know if you have mice.
 Get some of these deterrents and you’ll hopefully be well on your way to being mice free.

 Tomcat Glue Traps